terraform-google-modules/terraform-google-kubernetes-engine/examples/safer_autopilot_connect_gateway/README.md

 This example deploys a Autopilot GKE cluster and register the cluster to a [Fleet](https://cloud.google.com/anthos/multicluster-management/fleet-overview).

-GKE Autopilot clusters are deployed with Application-layer Secrets Encryption that protects your secrets in etcd with a key you manage in [Cloud KMS](https://github.com/terraform-google-modules/terraform-google-kms/blob/master/README.md).

 ## Setup

 To deploy this example: